HidWizards/UCR-Plugins/README.md

 **DO NOT** use the green "Clone or Download" button on the main page!
 1. Right-click the zip archive, select properties, then tick the "Unblock" checkbox
 1. Extract the `.dll` files within to the UCR plugins folder (`Plugins\UCR.Plugins`)
-You may need to unblock the DLLs in order for them to work - you can run `Unblocker.ps1` **as admin** to do this for you.

 ## Experimental Core Plugins
 ### AxisToDelta